South African SIM card

 Here’s another additional bus transport that’s as user-friendly as Megabus but with even better perks (Wifi, electrical outlets, up to three free bags) at a reasonably good price.
 German-based FlixBus has routes in 20 European countries and thousands of cities, with prices starting as low as 5 euros.

-With Budget Airline, you get to travel at ease with trips as cheap as 1 euro!
+With budget airlines, you get to travel at ease with trips as cheap as 1 euro!
 Disclaimer: You might have to read the rules again before booking any ticket.
 They are known to be very strict about baggage limits or if you forget to print out your boarding pass.
 You will otherwise have to pay for extra fees.
 Skyscanner and Momondo are the go-to’s for anyone who wants to save up yet still travel through an airline!

 If travelling in a plane or on a bus in Europe is not your cup of tea then you can always try the Eurail Pass out.
 It’s a much more comfortable option, plus the European rail system is known to be the best and most extensive rail system in the world.